xente/loki-logger-handler/README.md

 * timeout (int, optional): Timeout interval in seconds to wait before flushing the buffer.
 Defaults to 10 seconds.
 * compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
 Defaults to True.
 * loguru (bool, optional): Whether to use `LoguruFormatter`.
 Defaults to False.
-* default_formatter (logging.Formatter, optional): Formatter for the log records.
-If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.
+* default_formatter (loki_logger_handler.formatters.LogFormatter, optional): Formatter for the log records.
+If not provided, `LoggerFormatter` or `LoguruFormatter` will be used.
 * enable_self_errors (bool, optional): Set to True to show Hanlder errors on console.
 Defaults to False
 ### Loki 3.0
 * enable_structured_loki_metadata (bool, optional):  Whether to include structured loki_metadata in the logs.
 Defaults to False.
 Only supported for Loki 3.0 and above